Chiral spin liquid and quantum phase diagram of spin-$1/2$ $J_1$-$J_2$-$J_{\chi}$ model on the square lattice: Summary and discussion

-With growing chiral coupling, we identify the phase transition with vanishing the N\'eel AFM order by examining the N\'eel order parameter $m^2(\pi,\pi)$ and scalar chiral order parameter $\langle \chi \rangle$.
+With growing chiral coupling, we identify the phase transition with vanishing N\'eel AFM order by examining the N\'eel order parameter $m^2(\pi,\pi)$ and scalar chiral order parameter $\langle \chi \rangle$.
 Above this phase boundary, we can verify the Kalmeyer-Laughlin CSL phase by the characteristic features including the quantized topological entanglement entropy $\gamma = (\ln 2)/2$, chiral entanglement spectrum agreeing with the SU(2)$_1$ conformal field theory, and spin Chern number $C = 1/2$.
 Below the phase boundary when the N\'eel order exists, we explore the possible phase coexistence.
 Nonetheless, either the entanglement spectrum or Chern number result does not support a coexistent topological order.
-Even near the phase boundary with a very weak N\'eel order, the entanglement spectrum does not form the chiral structure of the CSL but exhibits an evolution towards the spectrum of a CSL, which suggests no phase coexistence between the N\'eel and CSL phase.
+Even near the phase boundary with a very weak N\'eel order, the entanglement spectrum does not form the chiral structure of the CSL but exhibits an evolution towards the spectrum of a CSL, which suggests no coexistence of magnetic and topological order.

 For the stripe phase at larger $J_2/J_1$, we find two regimes when the stripe AFM order is suppressed by increased chiral coupling.
 One regime is identified as the same CSL phase, and the other one is a magnetic disorder regime.
 In the stripe and CSL phase, our DMRG results do not support coexistence of magnetic and topological order.
 In the magnetic disorder regime, the spin structure factor shows broad peaks at ${\bf k} = (0, \pi)$, $(\pi, 0)$ and $(\pm \pi/2, \pm \pi/2$), which agrees with the spin configuration of the CSS magnetic order.
 However, finite-size scaling of magnetic order parameters suggests no magnetic ordering in the thermodynamic limit.
-On the other hand, the entanglement spectrum of the ground state exhibits the quasidegenerate levels that is consistent with the CSL.
+On the other hand, the entanglement spectrum of the ground state exhibits the quasidegenerate levels that are consistent with the CSL.
 Therefore, the obtained ground state appears like the vacuum-sector ground state of a CSL.
 The absent spinon sector in the flux insertion simulation implies that the state corresponding to the ground state in the spinon sector may intersect with higher-energy states.
 The exact nature of this magnetic disorder regime needs further studies on larger system size or by investigating other properties.